Category: Horticulture & Related Fields

 History: The Beattie Fellowship was established to honor Catherine H. Beattie, GCA president (1981-1983), outstanding arranger, and gardener devoted to the preservation of wildflowers.

 Eligibility: Open to graduate students in biology, horticulture, or a related field.
 Preference is given to students whose projects focus on the endangered flora of the Carolinas and southeastern United States.
+Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.

 Selection: Selection is by the Science Advisory Council of the Center for Plant Conservation and is approved by the GCA Scholarship Committee.